-Prevent Accidental Short Circuit:
+Prevent Unintended Short Circuit

-In the previous experience, most of the damages caused in the installation are accidental touching of the components on circuit board with the wires carrying power.
-Please be patient to study the manual to become familiar with the specifications of the system before starting the installations.

-- · Do not apply power to the system while it is in installation. - · Check carefully all the wirings are correct before applying power to the system for testing.
+- In the previous experience, most of the damages caused in installation are accidentally touched of the components on the circuit board with the wires carrying power.
+DO NOT apply power to the system while it is in installation. - · Check carefully all the wirings are correct before applying power to the keypad system for testing.